Shynixn/PatreonPostApi/README.md

 Visit [papoa.shynixn.com](https://papoa.shynixn.com/) and agree to the terms of service.
 Your free-tier API key will be shown after acceptance.

-For higher limits, subscribe to a membership at [patreon.com/c/shynixn/membership](https://www.patreon.com/c/shynixn/membership) and your key will be upgraded on relogin on [papoa.shynixn.com](https://papoa.shynixn.com/).
+For higher limits, subscribe to a membership at [patreon.com/c/shynixn/membership](https://www.patreon.com/c/shynixn/membership) and your key will be upgraded on re-login on [papoa.shynixn.com](https://papoa.shynixn.com/).

 | Tier      | API Requests / Day | Posts       | Upload Limit   |
 | --------- | ------------------ | ----------- | -------------- |